kubernauts-dev/kubernauts-dev.github.io/_posts/2019-05-24-explore-packages-golang-kubernetes.md

 * [`kubernetes/api`](https://github.com/kubernetes/api) which contains Go types of Kubernetes resources.

-* [`kubernetes/apimachinery`](https://github.com/kubernetes/apimachinery) contains building blocks like schemes, encoding, decoding, coversion, etc.
+* [`kubernetes/apimachinery`](https://github.com/kubernetes/apimachinery) contains building blocks like schemes, encoding, decoding, conversion, etc.

-Now we are familiar with golang client and other important repositories, let's see how we can talk to cluster using all those in next blog post.
+Now we are familiar with Golang client and other important repositories, let's see how we can talk to the cluster using all those in the next blog post.